 - c.
 Make sure you have the Federation SDK JAR and the Generic DB Adapter JARs in your class path before compiling your Java code.
-The Federation SDK is the federation\api.jar file, which can be found in the C:\hp\UCMDB\UCMDBServer\lib directory. - d.
+The Federation SDK is the federation_api.jar file, which can be found in the <HP BSM root directory>\odb\lib directory. - d.
 Pack your class into a jar file and put it under the adapterCode\<Your Adapter Name> folder in the adapter package, prior to deploying it. - 2.
-Option 2 Write a Groovy based plugin - a.
+Option 2 Write a Groovy based plug-in - a.
 Create a Groovy code file (MyPlugin.groovy) in the Adapter Management Menu, under the adapter package configuration files. - b.
 In the Groovy class, implement the appropriate interfaces.
-The interfaces are defined in the db-interfaces.jar file, see the table above"Implement a Plugin" on previous page - 3.
-The plugins are configured using the plugins.txt file, located in the \META-INF folder of the adapter.
+The interfaces are defined in the db-interfaces.jar file, see the table above. - 3.
+The plug-ins are configured using the plugins.txt file, located in the \META-INF folder of the adapter.